Hope and Fear: Writing

 The writing team reconvened later that day, after Braga met with executive producer Rick Berman separately.
-Berman made several suggestions for the plot; that Janeway shouldn't decode the message immediately at the start of the episode, and that the vengeance seeking alien should be decrepit and attempting to deceive the crew.
+Berman made several suggestions for the plot: that Janeway shouldn't decode the message immediately at the start of the episode, and that the vengeance-seeking alien should be decrepit and attempting to deceive the crew.
 As the group planned out an overview of the idea on a whiteboard, the alien was once again discussed.
 The idea of having him be of a species which had already been assimilated by the Borg was warmly received, with Menosky suggesting that it could be one of the first races assimilated.
-Braga countered by suggesting three ideas; that it could be an early race; one that was more recent; or that it could be an El-Aurian.
+Braga countered by suggesting three ideas: that it could be an early race, one that was more recent, or that it could be an El-Aurian.
 Taylor dismissed the El-Aurian suggestion as she wanted the alien to have more interesting makeup.
 The writers begin to refer to the alien as "Yoda".
-During the course of that second meeting, the plot of the episode prior to the reveal of the new spacecraft was developed.
-The "silver bullet" style ship was one which had been suggested by Braga for some time, but until now had not found an appropriate episode.
+During the second meeting, the plot of the episode prior to the reveal of the new spacecraft was developed.
+The "silver bullet" style ship had been suggested by Braga for some time, but until now had not found an appropriate episode.

-A smaller team reconvened during the morning of February 3, as Biller was preparing for work on the episode "One", while Menosky was completing the script for "Living Witness".
-There were general concerns about the pace of the episode being slowed by an exploration of the new ship and the budget that such scenes would require.
+A smaller team reconvened during the morning of February 3, as Biller was preparing for work on the episode "One" and Menosky was completing the script for "Living Witness".
+There were concerns about the pace of the episode being slowed by an exploration of the new ship and the budget that such scenes would require.
 It was suggested that if the episode had a single guest star that this cost could be offset.
 Menosky and Biller joined the group after lunch, with the duo agreeing that the alien's ruse was going to be a problem, instead suggesting that the episode should be played "straight" with the main drama focused around the Janeway/Seven conflict.
-Braga took the work on the episode away, in order to work on it overnight.
+Braga took the work on the episode away in order to work on it overnight.
 He later said that this was the first "wall" the writers had hit all season.
 In the early hours of February 4, Braga worked out how to fit everything together by having the episode become a retrospection of the entire season and called Menosky during the night to discuss it.
 The following day, Braga sent a beat-sheet crediting himself, Berman and Menosky as writers to the department heads on the show.
-This set the episode out in five acts, which appeared very similar to those in the final version.
+This set the episode out in five acts, which appeared similar to those in the final version.
 February 17 saw the delivery of a 68-page teleplay to production staff.
 The episode received the title "Hope and Fear", and the alien vessel was named Dauntless.
 This name had originated from a conversation between Berman and Braga from over a year earlier, and it had been kept by Braga for a future purpose.